 Hypersensitivity reactions have been reported with RIXUBIS.
 Anaphylaxis and other hypersensitivity reactions are possible.
-The risk is highest during the early phases of initial exposure to factor IX concentrates in previously untreated patients (PUPs), in particular in patients with high-risk gene mutations.
+The risk is highest during the early phases of initial exposure in previously untreated patients (PUPs), in particular in patients with high-risk gene mutations.
 Early signs of allergic reactions, which can progress to anaphylaxis, include angioedema, chest tightness, hypotension, lethargy, nausea, vomiting, paresthesia, restlessness, wheezing, and dyspnea.
 Immediately discontinue administration and initiate appropriate treatment if allergic- or anaphylactic-type reactions occur.
 In case of severe allergic reactions, alternative hemostatic measures should be considered.

 There have been reports in the literature showing an association between the occurrence of a factor IX inhibitor and allergic reactions.
 Evaluate patients experiencing allergic reactions for the presence of an inhibitor.